 - Highlight the consequence – e.g. if they forget to call you or they meander from their destination, they will not be allowed the independence and have to re-establish the trust cycle with you.

 - Reiterate the process a few times – sometimes in their excitement, they may forget your instructions.
 Be forgiving but always reiterate that to have independence, they need to be responsible to acquire your trust.

-With this first step to adult independence, you will see you kid’s confidence and self esteem grow by leaps and bounds.
+With this first step to adult independence, you will see your kid’s confidence and self-esteem grow by leaps and bounds.